 Unfortunately, no. Students may borrow AT devices on a semester-by-semester basis.
 If AT is part of your accommodation plan, one of our Assistive Technology specialists will guide you through the procedure for borrowing and returning the device.

 What if I do not know how to use the assistive technology listed?

 Not a problem!
 Staff in our Assistive Technology Lab will meet with you one-on-one and teach you how to use your AT for optimal performance.

 Yes!
 We can provide certain necessary services remotely, including CUNY LEADS, assistive technology training, tutoring, and intake appointments.
 Contact us through email at email@example.com or by phone at 718.289.5874 during business hours.

 Are you available on MS Teams?

 We are available on Microsoft Teams as well.
-Please click here to access Microsoft Teams from your laptop/desktop or to download the app on your smartphone.
+Please use link for MS Teams to access Microsoft Teams from your laptop/desktop or to download the app on your smartphone.